lsst/LDM-230/index.rst

 both a dedicated integration cluster and the production hardware will be performed before the software is certified to go live for science observing.
-Each class of machine (e.g. replicator, distributor, worker, DMCS) will be uniform in terms of software, from the operating system through the application code.
+Each class of machine (e.g. replicator, distributor, worker, :term:`DMCS`) will be uniform in terms of software, from the operating system through the application code.
 Cluster configuration management software like Chef or Puppet will be used to enable and ensure this.

 The Alert Production compute load does not increase significantly with time.
 (Only moving object prediction and association get noticeably